Expect Increased Efficiency With Hypoid Gearing Instead Of Worm Gearing

 To solve this problem, Regal engineers recommended the Hub City® HERA® High Efficiency Right Angle (hypoid) gear drive.
 During the interchange from the competitor units to the HERA gear drives, engineers determined that the warehouse was using a 2-horsepower motor that was oversized for the application.
 Therefore, they recommended that the distribution center downsize to a 1½-horsepower motor.
 This change saves the warehouse ¼ of an amp on each motor, resulting in an annual energy savings of $80,000.

-Benefits seen by this warehouse after switching from worm gearboxes to HERA gear drives included:
+The warehouse saw these benefits after switching from worm gearboxes to HERA gear drives:

 - Increased uptime and reduction in labor costs